Super Eagles fixtures and results 2025: When do Nigeria play next?

 Photo by IMAGO

-Six games into the campaign, the Super Eagles have secured just one victory, recorded three draws, and suffered a single defeat.
+Six matches into the campaign, the Super Eagles have managed only one win, alongside three draws and a single defeat—an underwhelming return for a team of Nigeria’s calibre.

-With Chelle at the helm, the focus will be on turning the tide in 2025 as Nigeria looks to book its place at the World Cup.
+With Finidi George now at the helm, all eyes will be on 2025 as he looks to revitalise the team’s fortunes and steer Nigeria back on course for a place at the 2026 FIFA World Cup.
 Supporters can catch all the thrills and even place wagers effortlessly through the Bet9ja app.

 Super Eagles next match